-- (1) Includes initial public offerings, including those completed on a best efforts basis, and listings that switched from other listing venues. - (2) Number of listed companies as of period end.
+(1) Includes initial public offerings, including those completed on a best efforts basis, and listings that switched from other listing venues.

+(2) Number of listed companies as of period end.

 Improving economic conditions at the end of 2003 contributed to an increase in equity prices from the relative lows in 2002, which stimulated an increase in the issuance of equity capital and the number of initial public offerings during the first nine months of 2004.
-Trading volume in U.S. equity markets increased by 7.2% during 2004 as compared to 2003.
+Trading volume in U.S. equity markets increased by 7.2% in the first nine months of 2004 as compared to the same period in 2003.
 During 2000 through early 2003, the weak and uncertain economic climate, together with corporate governance and accounting concerns and concerns arising from the war in Iraq, contributed to a decline in new equity financing, an inability of certain listed companies to meet listing standards, lower equity prices, higher market volatility and more challenging business conditions for companies in the financial services industry, including us.